grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/05 HTTP Tab.md

 ---
-title: 'HTTP Tab'
+title: 'Inspect HTTP requests'
-excerpt: 'The HTTP tab allows you to inspect individual requests in your k6 test'
+excerpt: 'Use the HTTP tab to inspect individual requests in your k6 test'
 ---

 If your test is on an HTTP service, you'll often want to search through the requests that the test made to find significant values.